Home / DIY / Garden Projects Plans / 33 Bird Feeder Plans To Keep Birds Well Fed And Happy

 21- Round Light Shade Bird Feeder Plans

 Updating light fixtures is an easy way to give a room a modern look.
-Recycling the old light fixtures into a unique homemade bird feeders is a great way to give a round light shade a second life.
+Recycling the old light fixtures into a unique homemade bird feeders by theartofdoingstuff is a great way to give a round light shade a second life.

 Tie a length of rope around the light shade and secure it with hot glue.
 The opening in the light fixture is used and the entrance for birds to come in and eat.